VPN Review: IPVanish

 The table below shows the average results from the last 365 days, arranged in order of download and upload speed (descending):

 So, was it a wise decision to distance the provider from its claims of being the fastest VPN in the world?
-Definitely, as IPVanish's download and upload speeds of 156.4 MB/s and 15 MB/s, respectively, were only good enough for tenth place, right in the middle of our sample.
-As such, IPVanish offers solid speeds, but by no means the fastest.
+Definitely, as IPVanish's download and upload speeds of 156.4 MB/s and 15 MB/s were only good enough for tenth place, right in the middle of our sample.
+As such, IPVanish's speeds are solid, but by no means the fastest.

 The diagram below shows IPVanish's average speeds over the past months.

 And how did IPVanish hold up during day-to-day usage?
-We didn't suffer any connection problems, but, we did need to complete a few captchas when performing Google searches, which was annoying.
+We didn't encounter any connection problems but did have to complete a few captchas when performing Google searches, which was annoying.
 This was less of an issue with other providers from our sample.

 In terms of video streaming, IPVanish cleared two hurdles and bungled the other two.
-We were able to access foreign content with Netflix and Disney+, however, we didn't have any luck with Amazon Prime Video or the BBC's iPlayer.
+We were able to access foreign content with Netflix and Disney+, however, we didn't have any luck with Amazon Prime Video or BBC iPlayer.

 IPVanish is not a good choice if looking to circumvent China's Great Firewall, as this wasn't possible during testing.

-Overall, when it comes to performance, IPVanish is, in nearly every aspect, average.
+Overall, when it comes to performance, IPVanish is average.

 Security and Privacy

-In contrast, leaks do cause a lot of harm, however, thankfully, in our VPN leak tests, we didn't identify any of these.
+In contrast, leaks can cause a lot of damage.
+Thankfully, we didn't identify any of these in our VPN leak tests.

 IPVanish passed all of our leak tests.

-IPVanish offers a strict "No-Logs" guarantee, which is repeated several times in its privacy policy.
+IPVanish offers a strict "no-log" guarantee, which is repeated several times in its privacy policy.
 On paper this doesn't raise any eyebrows, however, the reality looks a bit different.

-In 2018, a Reddit post, supported by court documents, claimed that IPVanish had, in the past, been able to and did save logs.
+In 2018, a Reddit post, supported by court documents, claimed that IPVanish had saved logs.
 The accusation stretched back to 2016, well before IPVanish was taken over by StackPath.
-The provider's privacy policy has not changed since then, and StackPath's director assured users on Reddit that: "Without exception, while part of StackPath, IPVanish has never created or saved any logs, and will continue not to do so into the foreseeable future."
+The provider's privacy policy has not changed since then, and StackPath's director assured Reddit users that: "Without exception, while part of StackPath, IPVanish has never created or saved any logs, and will continue not to do so into the foreseeable future."

-This guarantee sounds authentic enough, and it is certainly possible that under StackPath's custodianship, IPVanish has truly not committed any data security trespasses, however, broken promises are still broken promises.
-IPVanish could go some way to removing doubt through an independent, third-party audit as TunnelBear or NordVPN have done.
+This guarantee sounds genuine, and it is certainly possible that under StackPath's custodianship, IPVanish has not committed any data security trespasses, however, broken promises are still broken promises.
+IPVanish could go some way to removing doubt by submitting to an independent, third-party audit like the kind TunnelBear or NordVPN have undergone.

-Certainly not lessening our concerns is that IPVanish is headquartered in the US, making them subject to the whims, wishes, and dictates of both US law and authorities.
-When either of them knocks, IPVanish's privacy policy presumably does a disappearing act.
+Certainly not lessening our concerns is that IPVanish is headquartered in the US, making them subject to both US law and authorities.
+When either of them knocks, IPVanish's privacy policy likely does a disappearing act.

 Customer Support

-24 is the number customers most like to hear in regards to support, and IPVanish doesn't disappoint: "We are online - 24 hours a day."
+24 is the number customers most like to hear in regard to support, and IPVanish doesn't disappoint: "We are online - 24 hours a day."
 This commitment extends not only to email support but also a live chat.
-For both, we had to wait a bit in line, but never longer than a few minutes.
+For both, we had to briefly wait in line, but never longer than a few minutes.
 Service is also offered in foreign languages, albeit noticeably through automatic translations.

 IPVanish offers live chat, email, and telephone support.